Islandora/documentation/docs/user-documentation/metadata.md

-# Metadata in Islandora 8
+# Metadata in Islandora

-> TL;DR: In Islandora 8, metadata is stored in Drupal, in _fields_ attached to _entities_ (nodes or media).
+> TL;DR: In Islandora, metadata is stored in Drupal, in _fields_ attached to _entities_ (nodes or media).
 This allows us to interact with metadata (add, edit, remove, display, index in a search engine...) almost entirely using standard Drupal processes.
 If exporting this metadata to Fedora and/or a triplestore, the values are serialized to RDF using mappings that can be set for each bundle.

 !!! note "Drupal 8 Terminology"
     In Drupal 8, Fields can be attached to _bundles_ (sometimes called _entity sub-types_ -- e.g. Content types, Media types, Vocabularies) or _entities_ (e.g. Users).
 For more on Fields, see ["2.3 Content Entities and Fields"](https://www.drupal.org/docs/user_guide/en/planning-data-types.html) and ["6.3 Adding Basic Fields to a Content Type"](https://www.drupal.org/docs/user_guide/en/structure-fields.html) in the Official Drupal Guide.

 <!-- Next revision: check status of changing 'bundles' to 'entity sub-types' (https://www.drupal.org/project/drupal/issues/1380720). -->

-As described in the [resource nodes section](resource-nodes.md), Islandora 8 digital objects are comprised of _Drupal nodes_ for descriptive metadata, _Drupal media_ for technical metadata, and _Drupal files_ for the binary objects.
-This section describes how Islandora 8 uses and extends Drupal fields to manage descriptive metadata.
+As described in the [resource nodes section](resource-nodes.md), Islandora digital objects are comprised of _Drupal nodes_ for descriptive metadata, _Drupal media_ for technical metadata, and _Drupal files_ for the binary objects.
+This section describes how Islandora uses and extends Drupal fields to manage descriptive metadata.

 ## Content Types